Canon 1200D vs Fujifilm XP140

 - More modern: Reflects 5 years of technical progress since the 1200D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the XP140 emerges as the winner of the match-up (15 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the XP140 is the clear winner of the contest (16 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1200D and the Fujifilm XP140 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.